 Classical Guitar 101: String Names, Finger Names and More

-Are you just getting started on guitar?
+Are you beginning to learn guitar?
 If so, you’re in the right place.

 Below you’ll find many of the basics of guitar.
 These are words and labels that are useful to know as a beginner.
 You’ll find guitar string names and numbers, and guitar finger names and numbers.
 You’ll discover the parts of the guitar, and how to tune your guitar.